objektwerks/scala/README.md

 4. **Maven Repository:** SBT requires network access to the public Maven repository ( https://mvnrepository.com ) to obtain versioned libraries.
 A continually updated copy of the public Maven Repository can be set up and maintained internally via products like Nexus ( https://www.sonatype.com/nexus-repository-sonatype ) and JFrog Artifactory ( https://jfrog.com/artifactory/ ).
-Ideally, versioned apps and components would be published to an internal Maven repository for easy internal sharing.
+Ideally, internal versioned apps and components would be published to an internal Maven repository for easy internal sharing via developers.
 Additional public repositories exist and may be required for development.
 5. **Scala REPL:** The Scala REPL allows Scala developers to write code in a Unix or Windows terminal.
 Some Scala developers use it a lot, while others never do.
 It’s a nice tool to use for quick prototypes.
 It requires the local installation of Scala ( https://www.scala-lang.org/download/ ).
 Another popular option is the Ammonite REPL ( http://ammonite.io ).